helium/HIP/0055-validator-challenges.md

 Today, the Hotspots creating PoC Challenges and submitting receipts to the blockchain are rewarded with 0.9% of HNT rewarded per epoch.
-We propose that this subsidy be moved to the Validator Challenger (member of the Consensus Group) that is creating and collecting Challenge data and submitting this information to the blockchain.
+We propose that this subsidy be moved to the Validator Challenger that is creating and collecting Challenge data and submitting this information to the blockchain.
 We don't recommend any other changes at this time as it would increase the scope of implementation.
 Please refer to [HIP 10][hip10] or [docs.helium.com][docs] for the details of the current reward scheme for PoC and specifically for Challengers.

-We believe that there could be a future iteration of Validator Challengers that could introduce a separate Consensus Group responsible for Challenges only but this is also too complex as an initial design.
+We believe that there could be a future iteration of Validator Challengers that could introduce a separate group responsible for Challenges only but this is also too complex as an initial design.
 This would also remove the ability to piggy back Challenges onto existing block production (which will massively lower the blockchain's transaction rate).